 We recommend a flight to Chopin International Airport (WAW) or Warsaw Modlin Airport (WMI).
 You will receive further directions in the information pack upon acceptance which will include the precise address and phone numbers.

-Please send us your travel itinerary as soon as you can but please don't book flights unless you have received an official acceptance email from the Short Term Outreaches team.
+Please send us your travel itinerary as soon as you can but please don't book flights unless you have received an official acceptance email from the Short-Term Opportunities team.

 Health